-The establishment of a reliable chronology for lake sediment is a prerequisite of paleoenvironmental investigation.
+The establishment of a reliable chronology for lake sediment is a prerequisite for paleoenvironmental investigation.
 As many studies have pointed out, low age uncertainty is necessary to compare events across space, time, and archive type (e.g., Zimmerman and Wahl, 2020).
-To that end, annually laminated sediment (i.e., varves) not only presents a unique opportunity on shorter timescales than sequences dated by radiometric techniques (Boers et al., 2017).
-Sedimentation rates are useful for a wide range of investigations, but especially so for the calculation of fluxes ( $g \ cm^2 \ yr^{-1}$ ) of sedimentary constituents.
+To that end, annually laminated sediment (i.e., varves) not only presents a unique opportunity to reconstruct variability on a seasonal to annual scale, but it also allows for the quantification of sediment accumulation rates on shorter timescales than sequences dated by radiometric techniques (Boers et al., 2017).
+Sedimentation rates are useful for a wide range of investigations, especially for the calculation of fluxes $(g cm^2 yr^{-1})$ of sedimentary constituents.
 For paleoenvironmental reconstructions, flux can be a meaningful measure alongside abundance and concentration because it considers changes in the sediment due to time and density.
-For example, investigations using lake sediment of past aerosol
+For example, investigations using lake sediment of past aerosol deposition such as dust report different conclusions when flux is used compared to abundance (Arcusa et al., 2019a; Routson et al., 2016, 2019).
+The importance of constraining age and sedimentation rate uncertainty is increasingly recognized, and the tools to handle this uncertainty are constantly improving (Aquino-López et al., 2018; McKay et al., 2021).